ty-coud/ty-coud/README.md

 - 👋 Hi, I’m @ty-coud
-- 👀 I’m interested in ...
-Full Stack JavaScript/TypeScript Applications.
+- 👀 I’m interested in Full Stack JavaScript/TypeScript Applications.
 Also Zendesk Apps, Browser Extensions, Browser Automation, Slack Apps, Discord Apps, Games, and More!
-- 🌱 I’m currently learning ...
-Godot 4 Game Engine
+- 🌱 I’m currently practicing writing skills for my Blog.
-- 💞️ I’m looking to collaborate on ...
-Nothing in particular at the moment but let me know if you have an interesting new project.
+- 💞️ I’m looking to collaborate on some cool Zendesk Custom Apps or Development on the platform.
+Or maybe something else that looks interesting!
 - 📫 How to reach me ...
 [LinkedIn](https://www.linkedin.com/in/tyler-coudriet-525a3a1b6/)

 <!---